Bras Basah MRT station: Architecture

 The station is 35 metres below ground and was the deepest station when it first opened until the completion of the DTL platforms at Promenade station in 2013, which has a depth of 42 m.
-The station was constructed deep underground as the line has to cross underneath the East West Line beneath Victoria Street to reach the station.
+The station was constructed deep underground as the line has to cross underneath the East–West Line beneath Victoria Street to reach the station.
 It is also the station with the longest escalator in the MRT network at 41 metres, stretching from the ticket concourse to the transfer level and takes approximately one minute to travel.

-The station design by WOHA resolves two conditions needed for the station: allowing a visual connection to the exterior to enhance the travel experience for the commuters, and enabling the station to blend into the landscape in the historic district and park location.
+The station design by WOHA, who also designed the nearby School of the Arts (SOTA), resolves two conditions needed for the station: allowing a visual connection to the exterior to enhance the travel experience for the commuters, and enabling the station to blend into the landscape in the historic district and park location.
 A reflection pool, which also acts as the station roof, allows skylight to enter the station, and functions as a landscape element on the surface.
 With skylight entering the station, minimal artificial light is required for the station during the day.
 The natural light improves way-finding and safety for the commuters.
 The ventilation shafts of the station blends into the landscape, avoiding obstruction of the view across the site to the surrounding civic buildings.

 The station design was commissioned through the Marina line Architectural Design Competition jointly organised by the Land Transport Authority (LTA) and the Singapore Institute of Architects (SIA).
 At the 2001 SIA Awards, the SIA had given a prize to LTA for ‘Excellence in Architectural Design Competitions’.
 In 2009, the station was awarded the "Best Transport Building" at the World Architecture Festival, on the basis that the design gives "precedence to the surrounding, historically important, colonial structures, creating a piazza-like urban space to the station underneath" and noted the design's functionality to allow natural light into the station.
 The station later won the Award for International Architecture at the Australian Institute of Architects' (AIA's) 2010 National Architecture Awards.
 In addition, it won the Chicago Athenaeum and the European Centre for Architecture Art Design and Urban Studies and International Architecture Awards in 2011.